fulldecent/web-puc/README.md

 We recognize packages by three types of matching:

- - **CDN**: is an inclusion (like `<script src=...` or `<link href=...`) to a file on a popular content distribution network.
-For example, when this was written, `//netdna.bootstrapcdn.com/bootstrap/3.0.0/css/bootstrap.min.css` was an old version, but `//netdna.bootstrapcdn.com/bootstrap/3.1.1/css/bootstrap.min.css` was current
+ - **CDN**: is an inclusion (like `<script src="...">` or `<link href="...">`) to a file on a popular content distribution network.
+For example, when this was written, `//netdna.bootstrapcdn.com/bootstrap/3.0.0/css/bootstrap.min.css` was an old version, but `//netdna.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css` was current

- - **Identifier**: is a string like `Bootstrap v3.1.1 (http://getbootstrap.com)` which would indicate a file in your project contains specific code (`web-puc` gleans information from your files' contents, not names)
+ - **Identifier**: is a string like `Bootstrap v3.0.0 (http://getbootstrap.com)` which would indicate a file in your project contains specific code (`web-puc` gleans information from your files' contents, not names)

  - **Content Matcher**: is a string like `.form-control{position:relative;z-index:2;float:left;` that would indicate, for example, that are using Twitter Bootstrap 3.1.1 even if you later minify and package all your CSS files together